 Established in 1953, Crawford is committed to the holistic development of our students through academic excellence, spiritual nurture, enhancement of social & physical abilities.
-With a strong emphasis in music, science and sports, we are a balanced, co-ed family of schools - campus locations in North York (Main JK-12), Pickering (East JK-8) & Brampton (Peel JK-8) - that successfully develops our students to be confident,for post-secondary education, their chosen career path and to remain committed to a lifestyle of service.
+With a strong emphasis in music, science and sports, we are a balanced, co-ed family of schools - campus locations in North York (Main JK-12), Pickering (East JK-8) & Brampton (Peel JK-8) - that successfully develops our students for post-secondary education and their chosen career path and to remain committed to a lifestyle of service.

 Crawford strives to provide our students with opportunities to connect in the community.

 Our music groups regularly perform in church worship services and community events.

 What learning looks like now: In Sept 2020, CAA - Main Campus reopened for in-person learning with 2 re-entry options for our JK-8 Division and 3 options for our High School Division.
 Please note that as of Dec 2020, due to the Ontario State of Emergency, learning delivery is currently online at least until Feb 10, 2021.